centricconsulting/agent_c_framework/component_ref/04_evolution/component_version_history.md

 - No new issues emerged
 - Confirms maturity and stability

-**Lesson**: Don't fix what isn't broken.
+**Lesson**: Do not fix what isn't broken.
 Absence of issues is a positive finding.

 ---